 Attitude gain can be a little responsible for adding to Ganesh Himal Base Camp trek difficulty.
 The highest point to reach is Ganesh Himal Base Camp (3,774 m) where you spend an extra day.

 However, by following the preventive measures, you can defeat this risk.
 Coordinate with the team leader to cope with altitude sickness.
 Additionally, have enough water, rest and sleep.
-Keep some medicines like Diamox Oral and walk close to the team leader to avoid the threat of altitude sickness.
+Keep first aid kit box and walk close to the team leader to avoid the threat of altitude sickness.

 Looking at these aspects, Ganesh Himal trek difficulty can be beaten by even a beginner trekkers.
 However, make some preparations like regular exercise and mental readiness before doing this!